realXtend/doc/arch_article/presapp.rst

 too.
 This is relevant also because we are writing an experimental WebNaali client which does entity attribute sync and actions over WebSockets.
 For 3d view it uses WebGL, but for 2d applications the networking part could be used without WebGL as well.
+Perhaps the same EC technique would be useful for such normal web applications that need to share state in realtime?